 The road to success is always under construction.

-On average, students bring around 25% more items than necessary, which leads to cluttered dorm rooms and unnecessary stress.
+In fact, experts estimate that students bring up to 25% more items than they need, leading to cluttered dorm rooms and logistical headaches.

 A College Move-In Checklist ensures you’re fully prepared.
 Check out these essential moving supplies to make your move smooth and organized!